What does a care counselor do? – tasks and work environment

 Key facts about care counselors

-- Education level: College degree in social work or counseling program
+- Educational level: Degree in social work (3.5 years)

 - Gender distribution: Equal pay between women and men